senchalabs/docs-i18n/guides/floating_components/README.md

         height: 100
     });

 Centered components are centered within their container.
-In the above examples we are adding a component into Ext.Viewport, so the component is centered in the center of the screen (as the Viewport is the full size of the screen).
-However, if we want, we can centered a component within a random sized container.
+In the previous examples we added a component into a Ext.Viewport, so the component is centered in the center of the screen (as the Viewport is the full size of the screen).
+However, a component can also be centered within a random sized container.

     @example phone preview
     Ext.Viewport.add({